David Rousseau

 Tony Rodrigues

 This is a summary of Tony’s testimony as he tells it during public appearances and interviews.
 The full story, told in all its detail, appears in Ceres Colony Cavalier and Project Starmaker.
-Michael Anthony Rodrigues was born in 1972 in Ann Arbor, Michigan.
-At the time of writing, Tony is 52 years old—yet he carries more than 72 years of memory.
-On April 15th, 1982, after a confrontation at school with a boy who claimed his father was an Illuminati, Tony woke in the middle of the night to find gray aliens standing in his bedroom.
-They took him from his home and transported him to an underground or off-world facility.
-There, he was inducted into the 20 and back program, also known as the Career Return program.
-Through exotic technologies involving cloning and consciousness transfer, Tony lived an additional 20 years of life. ...
+Michael Anthony Rodrigues is born in 1972 in Ann Arbor, Michigan.
+By the time he tells his story he is fifty-two—and he carries more than seventy-two years of memory.
+On April 15, 1982, after a schoolyard confrontation with a boy who claims his father is an Illuminati, Tony wakes in the middle of the night to find gray aliens standing in his bedroom.
+They take him from his home to an underground or off-world facility, and there he is inducted into the 20 and back program—also called the Career Return program—in which, through exotic cloning and consciousness-transfer technology, he lives an additional twenty years of life. ...